A lot of people are told they can expect to lose up to two pounds of fat each week with a program of regular aerobic exercise.

 If you rely on the calorie counts provided by exercise machines and online calculators, chances are you’ll come away with the impression that you’ve burned a lot more calories than you really have.

 That’s not to say that cardio is a waste of time, because it isn’t.
-A program that combines regular strength training with a proper diet AND moderate-intensity cardio is one of the best ways to get lean, mean and ripped.
+A program that combines regular strength training with a proper diet AND cardiovascular exercise is still the best way I know to get in shape.

 But by itself, 30 to 40 minutes of moderate-intensity cardio three or four times a week isn’t going to deliver the results you want.